 Here is a link to buy a Tier 1 Rat Bait Station

-If you have dogs then you will need to inspect your yard for dead rodents on a daily basis and put any you find into the trash.
+If you have dogs, you will need to inspect your yard for dead rodents daily and put any you find into the trash.
 Animals can get extremely sick by eating poisoned rats.